BARSI Pre-Training Programme

 To request the short registration form, please email:

-For questions on content of the training, suitability of Rolfing as a career change for you and eligibility please ask to speak to Giovanni Felicioni.
+For questions on content of the training, suitability of Rolfing as a career change for you and eligibility please contact Giovanni Felicioni.

 Rolfing® designates the Rolf Institute’s brand of structural integration, the discipline developed by the late Ida P. Rolf, Ph.D.
 While the Rolf Institute is Dr. Rolf’s original school of structural integration, it is now one of many schools of structural integration; and Rolfing® structural integration designates the practice of structural integration by graduate members of the Rolf Institute, who are licensed to use its service marks.